What does “flexibilization of electricity consumption” mean?

 The options for flexibilizing electricity consumption depend on the sector and production processes.
 Many people assume that flexibilizing electricity consumption can only be achieved through storage solutions.
 However, there are various controllable systems that enable energy flexibility:

-- Cold & heat: Chillers, heat pumps, combined heat and power plants (CHP) and electric heat generators offer great potential for load shifting.
-They can be operated flexibly in order to use electricity when it is particularly cheap or is available from renewable sources.
-Limit parameters are always observed so that product quality remains unaffected.
+- Cooling and heating: Cooling systems, heat pumps, combined heat and power units (CHP) and electric heat generators offer great potential for load shifting.
+They can be operated flexibly to use electricity when it is particularly cheap or available from renewable sources.
+Boundary parameters are always observed to ensure that product quality remains unaffected.

-- Other systems: In many cases, pumps, tanks or storage facilities can be controlled in such a way that they use energy during periods of high availability without affecting operations.
+- Other systems: Pumps, tanks and storage facilities can often be controlled in a way that allows them to use energy during periods of high availability without disrupting operations.

-- PV system or wind turbine: Companies with their own photovoltaic or wind power plants can align their electricity consumption with production peaks of renewable energies and thus reduce grid electricity costs.
+- PV or wind systems: Companies with their own photovoltaic or wind power installations can align their electricity consumption with the production peaks of renewable energy, thereby reducing grid electricity costs.

-- Charging infrastructure: Electric industrial trucks or e-trucks can be charged intelligently by drawing power preferably when grid utilization is low or electricity is particularly cheap.
+- Charging infrastructure: Electric industrial trucks or HGVs can be charged intelligently, drawing electricity primarily when grid demand is low or prices are favourable.

-By combining these measures, industrial companies can reduce their energy costs, support grid stability and operate more sustainably.
+By combining these measures, industrial companies can lower their energy costs, support grid stability and operate more sustainably.

-The easiest way to implement the flexibilization of electricity consumption is through an intelligent energy management system such as flexOn.
-The procedure is as follows:
+The easiest way to achieve flexible electricity use is through a smart energy management system such as flexOn.
+The process works as follows:

-- Analysis of energy consumption: During the initial consultation, we identify your company's biggest consumers and check which processes can be designed flexibly.
-In addition, we will discuss your optimization goals.
+- Energy consumption analysis: In an initial consultation, we identify your company’s main energy consumers and assess which processes can be made more flexible.
+We also discuss your optimisation goals.

-- Optimization through market incentives: Use variable electricity tariffs or participate in flexibility markets to generate further income.
+- Optimisation through market incentives: Take advantage of variable electricity tariffs or participate in flexibility markets to generate additional revenue.

-The benefits of flexible use of energy are manifold:
+The advantages of flexible energy use are wide-ranging:

-- Cost reduction: Companies can reduce their energy costs by up to 20%.
+- Cost reduction: Companies can cut their energy costs by up to 20%.

-- Competitive advantage: Lower energy costs improve competitiveness.
+- Competitive advantage: Lower energy costs improve overall competitiveness.

-- Sustainability: By maximizing the use of renewable energy, you can reduce your CO₂ emissions by up to 30% and thus improve your balance sheet.
+- Sustainability: By maximising the use of renewable energy, CO₂ emissions can be reduced by up to 30%, improving your environmental footprint.

-- Income through grid stabilization: Companies that reduce their loads during high-load periods can significantly reduce their network charges.
-This is also shown by the example of our customer Peter Bade, whose grid charges have been reduced by 30% through flexibilization.
+- Revenue through grid stabilisation: Companies that reduce their load during peak demand periods can significantly lower their grid charges.
+For example, our customer Peter Bade GmbH reduced its grid fees by 30% through flexibility measures.

-Flexibilizing electricity consumption is a decisive step for industrial companies to work more economically and sustainably.
-Investing in smart solutions at an early stage secures long-term advantages in an increasingly dynamic energy market.
+Implementing flexible electricity consumption is a key step for industrial companies aiming to operate more economically and sustainably.
+Those who invest early in smart solutions will gain long-term advantages in an increasingly dynamic energy market.